 In practice, a hybrid approach is often required, where API calls are managed concurrently (asynchronously), and any subsequent CPU-intensive post-processing (e.g., sentiment analysis, data aggregation) can be parallelized.
 This blend ensures efficient resource utilization and minimizes wait times, transforming sluggish AI applications into scalable, responsive systems.
 For example, an agent might concurrently fetch multiple search results and then parallelize the extraction of key entities from each response.

-SearchCans fundamentally re-architects how AI agents access web data at scale.
-Instead of restrictive hourly rate limits, we provide Parallel Search Lanes.
-This means your AI agent can initiate multiple simultaneous search and extraction requests, akin to having dedicated, independent pipelines running concurrently.
-This model is engineered for scaling AI agents parallel requests efficiently.
+SearchCans re-architects how AI agents access web data at scale.
+Instead of restrictive hourly rate limits, it provides Parallel Lanes that let an agent initiate multiple simultaneous search and extraction requests through independent pipelines.
+This model is designed for scaling AI agents parallel requests efficiently.

-Each plan tier with SearchCans provides a specific number of Parallel Search Lanes, allowing you to scale your concurrency based on your agent’s needs.
-This design is perfect for “bursty” AI workloads, where an agent might suddenly need to fetch a large volume of information, process it, and then go idle.
+Each plan tier with SearchCans provides a specific number of Parallel Lanes, allowing concurrency to scale with the agent’s needs.
+This design suits bursty AI workloads, where an agent may need to fetch a large volume of information, process it, and then go idle.

 SearchCans Plan Tiers and Parallel Lanes